Above: Asparagus from Norconk Farm.

 Christina learned that lesson young, but still, 15 years later, she carries that lesson with her every day in her work, work that connects and supplies fresh, locally grown food directly from farms to food pantry families in northern Michigan.

 The program that Christina works on is called Farm to Neighbor, which is a project of The Northwest Food Coalition, a group of 70 pantries, meal sites and baby pantries in a six-county region and Food Rescue, a Goodwill of Northern Michigan program.
-Farm to Neighbor officially began in April 2018, spearheaded by Benzie Sunrise Rotary with support from several additional sources.
-The program purchases freshly harvested vegetables in 800-pound lots, directly from farmers.
-Last year, Food Rescue was able to secure a grant from Rotary Charities that allowed for further improvements to the system to preserve freshness and nutrient quality of food purhased through the program.
-Vegetables like carrots, asparagus, or cauliflower are typically driven to the Food Rescue Warehouse, repackaged into 20-pound containers, and then distributed throughout the coalition’s network of pantries for their clients.
+Farm to Neighbor officially began in April 2018, thanks to grants from several sources.
+The program uses grant dollars to purchase freshly harvested vegetables in 800-pound lots, directly from farmers.
+To preserve freshness and nutrient quality, the food—vegetables like carrots, asparagus, or cauliflower—is driven to the Food Rescue Warehouse, repackaged into 20-pound containers, and then distributed throughout the coalition’s network of pantries for their clients.

 The Farm to Neighbor program represents a fundamental shift in providing food for pantry customers, explains Mary Clulo, chair of the operating committee at The Northwest Food Coalition.
 “Our immediate mission is to help people access food.
 We refined that in the last two years to focus on healthy food and access to nutrients more than on accessing calories,” Mary says.